bruceravel/demeter/documentation/Athena/hephaestus.rst

     which used to be a site about Mossbauer spectroscopy but now seems to be a unmaintained science news site.  `Wikipedia
     <https://en.wikipedia.org/wiki/M%C3%B6ssbauer_spectroscopy>`_ has
-    a nice periodic table of <ossbauer active elements and Darby Dyer keeps `a lovely page about Mossbauer <http://serc.carleton.edu/research_education/geochemsheets/techniques/mossbauer.html>`_.
+    a nice periodic table of Mossbauer active elements and Darby Dyer keeps `a lovely page about Mossbauer <http://serc.carleton.edu/research_education/geochemsheets/techniques/mossbauer.html>`_.
 **Ionic radii**
     .. bibliography:: athena.bib